topalw/Recombination_barn_owl/README.md

 ## 1.data

-Folder found in xxx as a dryad repository.
+Folder found in [this link](https://zenodo.org/records/13982583) as a zenodo repository.
 More details on the structure can be found there.

 The data in the folder contain raw results of LepMap3, pyrho and smc++ along with windowed stats of the assembly etc.